DeutscheSoft/AWML/README.md

 The `aux-event` component can be used to install event handlers to a parent element.
 If the parent element is an AUX widget, the event handler will use the `subscribe` method in the parent AUX widget to subscribe to an event.
-If the parent is not an AUX event, the event handler will be subscribed using the standard DOM event mechanism `addEventListener`.
+If the parent is not an AUX widget event, the event handler will be subscribed using the standard DOM event mechanism `addEventListener`.

 ### Properties